U.S. Stocks Climb on Strong Jobs Report

 By Alexander Osipovich and Avantika Chilkoti

-U.S. stocks climbed Friday after a strong October jobs report reassured investors about the pace of growth, putting the S&P 500 and Nasdaq Composite on track to close at new highs.
+The S&P 500 and Nasdaq Composite were on track to close at new highs Friday after a strong October jobs report reassured investors about the pace of growth.

 All three indexes are up more than 1% for the week.